Biden's Build Back Better plan calls for 185 times more spending on climate than future pandemic preparedness

 On Tuesday night, congressional Democrats unveiled the updated Build Back Better Act, a social spending and economic plan, which the White House said would also "better prepare the nation for future pandemics and supply chain disruptions."

-The massive $1.75 million plan allocates an eye-popping $550 billion for climate change projects, the backbone of the economic plan.
+The massive $1,750,000,000,000 plan allocates an eye-popping $550 billion for climate change projects, the backbone of the economic plan.
 Meanwhile, only $3 billion goes towards beefing up future "pandemic preparedness" despite coronavirus' economic impact on the country.

 According to the bill's text, the $3 billion in new pandemic funding includes $1.4 billion for "supporting renovation, expansion, and modernization of State and local public health laboratory infrastructure."